craftcms/docs/docs/3.x/categories.md

 When you create a category, you have the following options:

 - Fill out the category fields (if you didn't define any then the only field available will be Title)
-- Edit the slug (it's automatically populated based on the title).
+- Edit the slug (it’s automatically populated based on the title).
 - Choose a Parent category.
 The new category will have a hierarchical relationship with its parent.
 This is helpful for creating taxonomies with multiple levels.
 You also have the option of creating a new category while assigning the Parent.

 ::: tip